War Memorial Opera House

-The War Memorial Opera House is an opera house in San Francisco, California, United States, located on the western side of Van Ness Avenue across from the west side/rear facade of the San Francisco City Hall.
+The War Memorial Opera House is an opera house in San Francisco, California, United States, located on the western side of Van Ness Avenue across from the west side/rear facade of San Francisco City Hall.

 It is part of the San Francisco War Memorial and Performing Arts Center.
 It has been the home of the San Francisco Opera since opening night in 1932.

 It was the site of the San Francisco Conference, the first assembly of the newly organized United Nations in April 1945.

+It was also where the Treaty of San Francisco was signed, which reestablished peaceful relations between Japan and the Allies after World War II in September 1951.

 Architecture

 In 1927, $4 million in municipal bonds were issued to finance the design and construction of the first municipally owned opera house in the United States.
 The architects of the building complex were Arthur Brown Jr., who had also designed the adjacent San Francisco City Hall between 1912 and 1916, and G. Albert Lansburgh, a theater designer responsible for San Francisco's Orpheum and the Shrine Auditorium in Los Angeles.

 Completed in 1932, it employs the classic Roman Doric order in a reserved and sober form appropriate to its function commemorating all those who served in World War I (1914/17–1918).
 A colonnade of paired columns screens colossal arch-headed windows above a severe rusticated basement, a scheme that was influenced by the severe design of the Louvre Colonnade.

 The lobby has staircases with overlooks at each end and entrances to the main level at left.

 The interior contains a grand entrance hall with a high barrel vaulted and coffered ceiling parallel to the street, with overlooks from staircase landings at each end.